DylanMeeus/springboot_jwt_blog/_posts/2016-07-29-laracon-summary-day-2.markdown

 **Note:** Of all the presenters today, he had the finest slides!

 **[Ben Ramsey](https://twitter.com/ramsey)**, creator of the popular [UUID PHP library](https://github.com/ramsey/uuid) covered a lot about the history of HTTP and HTTP/2.
 He talked about the challenges and processes that occurred from the initial version of HTTP up until HTTP/2 came about.
-Check out his slides [here](https://speakerdeck.com/ramsey/http-is-dead-long-live-http2-laracon-2016). **HTTP is Dead.
+Check out the slides [here](https://speakerdeck.com/ramsey/http-is-dead-long-live-http2-laracon-2016). **HTTP is Dead.
 Long live HTTP/2!**

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">No more image sprites or inline images with HTTP2 <a href="https://twitter.com/hashtag/laracon?src=hash">#laracon</a></p>&mdash; Michael Dyrynda (@michaeldyrynda) <a href="https://twitter.com/michaeldyrynda/status/758697391167897600">July 28, 2016</a></blockquote>